 After you press “Generate CSV” it will create a separate CSV file for each table in the selected folder.

 Export SQL table to Excel using SSMS

-There are two options of exporting the data from SQL Server Management Studio to a file.
+There are two options for exporting the data from SQL Server Management Studio to a file.